How good is the original Famicom Contra?

 Lush jungles (apparently New Zealand), futuristic enemy bases, a subterranean alien lair – so many classic 80s macho-man settings are covered.
 And it looks fantastic, particularly the Famicom version (over the NES versions) with more effects, animated trees in the jungle and snow field levels, and animated alien squirming in the final stage.
 The music is packed with ‘big action movie’ tunes that could have been written by Jerry Goldsmith himself, and the sound effects are suitably chunky and expressive.

-The Fami version also has cut-scenes and a rather cool Ghouls and Ghosts style overworld map.
+The Fami version also has cut-scenes and a rather cool Ghouls n Ghosts style overworld map.

 Of course ultimately it’s the killer gameplay that makes it an all time classic.
 Taking shooter and platfomer and melding them into a cohesive whole for the first time.

 It has literally perfect controls.
-I wish every game on the Fami had such amazing controls.
+I wish every game on the Famicom had such amazing controls.
 It’s satisfying just to move and shoot, and you always know a death was your own fault.

 The arcade game was very good, but the team that ported it to the Famicom are the ones who got it most right.
 The more colourful, tighter controlled home version is one of the rare times that a home port eclipses an arcade original.